Russell Hotzler, Ph.D.

 The College was founded in 1946, under the name “The New York State Institute of Applied Arts and Sciences.”
 The urgent mission at the time was to provide training to GIs returning from the Second World War and to provide New York with the technically proficient workforce it would need to thrive in the emerging post-war economy.
 No one in 1946 could have predicted the transformation the College has experienced.
-From its beginnings as an Institute - to being chartered as a community college in 1957 - and subsequently transitioning to senior college status during the 1980’s - it has grown from serving 246 students in the class of 1947, to a population today of over 16,000 degree-students (about 5,400 in baccalaureate degree programs) and serving over 16,000 others who participate in the continuing education offerings of the College.
+From its beginnings as an Institute - to being chartered as a community college in 1957 - and subsequently transitioning to senior college status during the 1980’s - it has grown from serving 246 students in the class of 1947, to a population today of 17,400 students (about 6,500 in baccalaureate degree programs) and serving over 16,000 others who participate in the continuing education offerings of the College.

 These programs extend from the only program in entertainment technology east of the Mississippi to the most award-winning public program in the culinary arts to be found anywhere; from healthcare programs that address critical social needs to a program in applied mathematics that prepares students to design computer-based models needed in the world of high finance; from advertising design and graphic arts programs to a facilities management program that prepares students to manage the star-wars-like control rooms of complex modern high-rise buildings.
 In essence, the College’s programs are geared to the needs of our students, the professions we support and the commerce that drives our economy.